Inside: A tutorial for DIY craft beer candles and another 30 cool candle container ideas.

 Other Homemade Gift Ideas For Men

-Check out these posts if you are looking for more DIY gift ideas besides beer candles for the men in your life.
+Check out these posts if you want more DIY gift ideas besides beer candles for the men in your life.

 There are also many more tin can Christmas crafts here.